 The diagnosis of ankylosing spondylitis is often based on the story of the patient and the physical examination.
 Blood tests can support the diagnosis.
 The doctor then measures the sedimentation rate of red blood cells and antibodies.
 At a later stage, damaged joints can be seen on an X-ray.
 Several other examinations are also possible.

 No cure is available, but good treatment may slow down the disease and ensure that the patient will continue functioning as well as possible.

 With ankylosing spondylitis, simple painkillers or anti-inflammatory painkillers are prescribed.
 The type of drug depends on the symptoms.
-Also biologicals can be prescribed; these are drugs that are made up of proteins.
+Biologicals can also be prescribed; these are drugs that are made up of proteins.
 In addition to medications, the patient is advised to exercise.

-Ankylosing spondylitis is not curable, but the life expectancy of patients is generally normal.
-The treatment is aimed at relieving pain and stiffness.
+Ankylosing spondylitis is not curable, but life expectancy of patients is generally normal.
+Treatment is aimed at relieving pain and stiffness.
 However, patients can do a lot themselves to positively influence the symptoms and the course of the disease.